micco00x/PlanarMonocularSLAM/README.md

 Note that the current `Makefile` is using as path for Eigen `/usr/local/include/eigen3`, change it accordingly to the right path on your system.
+To generate the plots of the final result, run the script `matlab/plot_trajectories.m`.